LuemmelSec/LuemmelSec.github.io/_posts/2021-06-05-I-got-99-problems-but-my-NAC-aint-one.md

 When all checks are passed, the port will be switched to authorized and thus allow the normal network traffic.

-For all this stuff to be able to happen, you need an infrastructure that is capable of talking 802.1x - this is your clients and your switches.
+For all this stuff to be able to happen you need an infrastructure that is capable of talking 802.1x - this is your clients and your switches.
 And you also need something to authenticate against e.g. a [RADIUS](https://en.wikipedia.org/wiki/RADIUS) server.
 To manage the whole stuff, most people will rely on one of the many NAC solutions out there, which will provide you with a nice GUI from which one can manage all the rules, devices, workflows and stuff.
 A short overview can be found at gartner: https://www.gartner.com/reviews/market/network-access-control

 # I got 99 problems but my NAC ain´t one

-It´s like everytime with security tools that pretend to help you.
+It´s like every time with security tools that pretend to help you.
 There are some cases where a NAC comes in handy and will help you protect your network and there are other cases where it just can´t do shit.
-To play a fair game at this point: We have to diffirentiate between solutions < 802.1x-2010 and > 802.1x-2010, the latter one bringing [MACSec / IEEE 802.1AE](https://en.wikipedia.org/wiki/IEEE_802.1AE) and as such implementing Layer 2 encryption between the supplicant and the authenticator - which will render mostly all of the following attacks useless.
+To play a fair game at this point: We have to differentiate between solutions < 802.1x-2010 and > 802.1x-2010, the latter one bringing [MACSec / IEEE 802.1AE](https://en.wikipedia.org/wiki/IEEE_802.1AE) and as such implementing Layer 2 encryption between the supplicant and the authenticator - which will render mostly all of the following attacks useless.
 However to be able to distribute MACSec you´ll have to have your whole infrastructure compatible with this standard.
-As it is not broadly deployed and available outside in reallife, chances are low you will ever see such an implementation.
+As it is not broadly deployed and available outside in real life, chances are low you will ever see such an implementation.
 Just for the sake of completeness: If you are looking for ways to bypass MACSec, you can have a look at the work of [s0lst1c3](https://twitter.com/s0lst1c3):
 https://github.com/s0lst1c3/silentbridge
 It is however heavily relying on stolen auth creds (at least that´s what I read from a first quick glimpse at the paper) and from my point of view very hypothetical, but maybe worth a try.